-Regular school attendance is critical for your student to experience their full potential of academic growth and achievement.
-Our own district research clearly shows that when students miss a significant amount of time from the classroom, there are drastic crops in their growth rate on academic diagnostic tests including the state of Ohio required testing.
+Regular school attendance is critical for your student to experience their full potential for academic growth and achievement.
+District research clearly shows that when students miss a significant amount of time from the classroom, there are drastic changes in their growth rate on academic diagnostic tests including the state of Ohio required testing.

 Each school year certainly has its own set of challenges, and we understand that illness often has an impact on student attendance.
-We also understand that there are additional factors that may have influence on your student's regular attendance at school.
+We also understand that there are additional factors that may influence your student's regular attendance at school.
 We wish to partner with you to help your student grow and achieve at their highest level.
-If you are facing challenges that prevent your student from attending school, please reach out to us as soon as possible so as to minimize the loss of academic growth.
+If you are facing challenges that prevent your student from attending school, please reach out to us as soon as possible to minimize the loss of academic growth.

 There are some types of absences for which the state allows and those absences do not count towards the progressive steps in the state attendance plan.
-It is critical that medical, court, or funeral excuse notices are turned in to the school office if applicable within five days of the absence.
+Medical, court, or funeral excuse notices must be turned in to the school office if applicable within five days of the absence.